JPreusser/JPreusser.github.io/_pages/about.md

 Hi!
 I am a Ph.D. student in Economics at the University of Bonn.

-My main research interests are in economic theory, with primary interests in mechanism design without money.
+Research interests: Economic theory, particularly mechanism design without money.

 I will be on the 2022/23 job market and available for interviews in December and January.